Wildlife of Arkansas

 About the Student Art Contest

 The theme Wildlife of Arkansas acknowledges the natural beauty of Arkansas by providing the perfect inspiration for students to explore their natural surroundings and their artistic abilities.
-The term wildlife is not limited to animals, but can also include wildflowers, natural landscapes, streams and rivers, etc.
+The term wildlife is not limited to animals, but can also include plants, wildflowers, or landscapes.
+For more detail, read the Guidelines for Artwork below.

-Artwork must be student’s original work completed in the 2022-2023 school year.
+- Artwork must be the student’s original work completed in the current school year.

 #1 Use good lighting- the best is non-direct outside lighting.
 No glare or shadows.